25 Guidelines for a Successful Small Business Website

 - You should own a fast-loading website, which users and search engines will appreciate.
-Speed is paramount on mobile devices as well, and you’re site will probably be abandoned never to have that individual return if it takes too long to load on their phone or tablet.
-Good WiFi or Internet connections not withstanding.
+Speed is paramount on mobile devices as well, and your site will probably be abandoned never to have that individual return if it takes too long to load on their phone or tablet.
+Good WiFi or Internet connections notwithstanding.
 In addition, if you are using WordPress, Joomla, etc., always be mindful of conflicting plugins or plugins that hog memory, as they can inhibit the speed of your site.

 - Keep your website safe from hackers.
 It’s paramount to always backup your website.
 For the most part, most hosting providers will do this on your behalf, but it won’t hurt to also do a manual backup often, which you should store offline.

 - Your hosting provider should have live support available 24/7.
 They should be accessible the moment things go wrong if they do at all.